auth0/docs/native-platforms/ios-objc.md

 ### 2. Configuring Auth0 Credentials & Callbacks

-Add the following entries to your app's Info plist:
+Add the following entries to your app's `Info.plist`:

 |Key|Value|
 |---|------|